coldbox-modules/sentry/readme.md

 Additionally, Sentry has deprecated sending events to the `/api/{project_id}/store` endpoint in favor of a new `/api/{project_id}/envelope` endpoint (and a new structure for the body of the post requests).
 Again, if you self-host an older version of the Sentry service, sending events to the `store` endpoint might be your only option.
 There is a new module setting, `sentryEventEndpoint`, that defaults to `store`, but can be set to `envelope` to enable sending events to the modern endpoint.

+In version 2, `cookie` and `form` scope data will not be sent with events by default.
+To enable sending this data, use the new `sendCookies` and `sendPostData` settings.

 ## CFML App Installation

 If your app uses neither ColdBox nor LogBox, you can still instantiate the `SentryService` and use it directly so long as you prep it with the settings it needs.